Back to Blog

 Month 0: you apply.
 Project is scoped, work hasn't started in earnest.
 You request a case number, describe the planned work against the "why" and "how," and submit through My Business Account.

 Weeks 1 to 8: the CRA evaluates.
-You meet with the CRA, answer questions, and receive a determination within the eight-week target.
+The CRA may set up a meeting to talk through the application, and you receive a determination within the eight-week target.
 Your team can be doing groundwork in the meantime; the point of applying early is that significant costs haven't piled up yet.

 Months 2 to 14: you build with the approval in hand.
 This is the stretch that decides how much the approval is worth.
-The determination covers eligibility, so every hour of documentation effort now goes into the thing the accelerated review will actually examine: expenditures, time allocation, and the record of what happened.
+The determination covers eligibility, so every hour of documentation effort now goes into what the determination doesn't cover: expenditures, time allocation, and the record of what happened.

 Filing: you claim on the normal schedule.
 The reporting deadline is unchanged: 18 months after your tax year end, which is 12 months after your T2 filing due date.
 Don't cut it close; a rushed claim wastes the head start.
 Our guide to the SR&ED filing deadline covers the timing traps.